 Who operates Sea and Sky?

 My name is J.D.
 Knight and I am a Graphic Artist and Web designer living in Orlando, Florida.
-Sea and Sky is a non-profit Web site I created for the sole purpose of bringing the splendors of the seas and the wonders of the universe to members of the Internet community.
+Sea and Sky is a personal Web site I created for the sole purpose of bringing the splendors of the seas and the wonders of the universe to members of the Internet community.
 I work on this site by myself in the evenings and on weekends.
 This site represents the work of a single individual and is not formally associated with any entity, company, organization, or institution.
 Any implied associations are purely unintentional.

 How did you come up with the idea for Sea and Sky?